Onelinerhub/onelinerhub/chrome-extension/inject_js.md

-# Inject Javascript into page
+# Inject Javascript into webpage from content script

 Should be executed in [content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/), which is [specified in manifest.json](/chrome-extension/content_script).